Publish to web from Power BI

 Updates to reports, and data refresh

-After you create your Publish to web embed code and share it, the report is updated with any changes you make, and the embed code link is immediately active.
+After you create your Publish to web embed code and share it, the report updates with any changes you make.
+The embed code link is immediately active.
 Anyone who opens the link can view it.
-After the initial creation, updates to reports or visuals may take up to two hours before your users see them.
 The data is cached for one hour from the time it is retrieved.
 We don’t recommend using Publish to web for data that needs to refresh frequently.
 To learn more, see the How it works section later in this article.

 Data refreshes are automatically reflected in your embedded report or visual.
-It can take up to two hours for refreshed data to be visible from embed codes.
+When data is refreshed for an import data model in the Power BI service, the service clears the data cache, making data update quickly.
 To disable automatic refresh, select don't refresh on the schedule for the dataset the report uses.

 Power BI visuals